felixchenfy/ros_3d_pointing_detection/README.md

 ros_3d_pointing_detection
 ==================================
-Detect which object the person's right arm is pointing to.
+Detect which object a person's right arm is pointing at.

 ![](doc/video_demo/demo.gif)

 **Contents:**